By Craig Neil. This post includes affiliate links.

 Strangely, there are carvings of the Knights Templar on the walls inside Rosslyn, so maybe the grail story has some truth to it?

-A visit to Rosslyn Chapel can be rounded off with a drink on the visitor centre balcony that overlooks the treetops of the glen, while inside there’s a gift shop to wander through that has good quality toys and souvenirs.
+A visit to Rosslyn Chapel can be rounded off with a drink on the visitor centre balcony that overlooks the treetops of the glen, while inside there’s a gift shop that has a good selection of and souvenirs.

-You can visit Rosslyn Chapel by car or public transport, but if you’re not happy with making your own way there you can also get a guided tour from Edinburgh with Rabbies Tours.
+You can visit Rosslyn Chapel by car or public transport, but if you’re not happy with making your own way there, you can also book a guided tour from Edinburgh with Rabbies Tours.
+This operator specialises in small groups of no more than 16 people, and they offer fun and informative tours for a reasonable price.
+Check out Rabbie’s small group tours of the UK and Ireland for more information.

 Guided Tour of Rosslyn Chapel – Embrace the history of Scotland by taking a guided tour of Rosslyn Chapel.
 Expert guides will take you through the chapel’s intricate carvings and unique architecture while telling you about its connection to the Knights Templar and the Holy Grail.
 To book a tour, visit the Get Your Guide website.